Improving Fertility with Acupuncture

 When meeting with the acupuncturist, he or she will check your pulse and inspect your tongue.
 Acupuncturists use the appearance of the tongue to determine the location of any imbalances.
 Each section of the tongue corresponds a part of the body.
 During the tongue inspection, the practitioner will assess the color, texture, creases, and coating.
 Once this is complete, he or she will then map specific acupuncture points.

 We can recommend you to an acupuncturist who has the experience and credentials necessary to safely administer this treatment in a way that can benefit your reproductive health.

 Following insemination or transfer, acupuncture should not be performed in the abdominal or pelvic areas.
 If you are pregnant, or you think you might be, points on the lower abdomen as well as points near the gallbladder, stomach, large intestine, spleen, and bladder will be avoided.

 Acupuncture is generally considered safe for most hopeful mothers, regardless of medical history.
 However, it is extremely important that you undergo treatment by an acupuncturist who is experienced in addressing fertility issues.
 If incorrect acupuncture points are used during pregnancy, the risk of miscarriage could increase.
 As a patient of Houston Fertility Center, you can expect that we will only recommend you to an acupuncturist who has the experience and credentials necessary to safely administer this treatment in a way that can benefit your reproductive health.

 Learn More about Acupuncture

 If you are interested in learning more about acupuncture as part of your fertility treatment, schedule a visit with Dr. Kristiansen.
 During your consultation, she can help determine if this treatment could be beneficial to you.
-To schedule a visit, please call one of our two office locations, or contact us online anytime.
+To schedule a visit, please call our office, or contact us online anytime.